MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Global SLAM

-It is noted that during global optimization, the Hessian information $(\mathbf{H}_{ij},\mathbf{v}_{ij})$ with respect to the relative transformation $\mathbf{S}^i_j$ in Eq. (\ref{transformation}) doesn't need to be re-computed through direct projection Eq. (\ref{residual}), as the relative transformation is stable.
-Only the local-to-global linear mapping (Eq. (\ref{transformation})) needs to be iteratively performed, which makes the optimization highly efficient while keep the accurate visual information.
+It is noted that during global optimization, the Hessian information $(\mathbf{H}_{ij},\mathbf{v}_{ij})$ with respect to the relative transformation $\mathbf{S}^i_j$ in Eq. (\ref{transformation}) doesn't need to be re-computed through performing the dense projection Eq. (\ref{residual}), as the relative transformation is stable.
+Only the relative-to-absolute linear mapping (Eq. (\ref{transformation})) needs to be iteratively performed, which makes the optimization highly efficient while keep the accuracy of the visual information.

-Through the stepwise optimization strategy and the precise utilization of measurement information, the global optimization problem can be solved efficiently while naturally detecting and mitigating outliers in GNSS and loop closure measurements in a probabilistic manner, thereby achieving nearly optimal estimation results.
-In contrast, traditional global fusion methods based solely on pose graphs discard the original IMU and visual information, causing inaccurate VIO pose estimates to significantly affect the global estimation, particularly with respect to scale uncertainty.
+Through the stepwise optimization strategy and the precise utilization of measurement information, the global optimization problem can be solved efficiently while naturally mitigating outliers in GNSS and loop closure measurements in a probabilistic manner, thereby achieving nearly optimal estimation results.
+In contrast, traditional global fusion methods based solely on pose graphs discard the original IMU and visual information, causing inaccurate VIO pose estimates to significantly affect the global estimation, particularly with respect to the scale uncertainty.